Overview

 Please see the School of Education Student Handbook for more information.

-Dissertation Committee and Final Defense
+Dissertation (Final) Defense

-The Chair must have regular membership on the graduate faculty.
-The other members must have regular or special memberships on the graduate faculty.
-Note that if a student is pursuing a joint or dual-degree, at least two of the faculty must hold graduate appointments in the student's SOE program area.
-Special membership, which includes faculty from other institutions, requires the approvals of the Associate Dean of Students and the Graduate School.
-The entire list of prospective committee members must be submitted to the Graduate Program Coordinator at soe.gradvise@colorado.edu and be re-approved by the Associate Dean of Students at the start of the semester during which the dissertation will be defended.
+The chair of the committee must have regular membership on the graduate faculty; the other committee members must have either regular or special Graduate Faculty appointments (GFAs).
+If a student is pursuing a joint or dual-degree, at least two of the committee members must hold graduate appointments in the student’s SOE program area.
+Special membership, which includes faculty from other institutions, requires the approvals of the Associate Dean for Graduate Education and the Graduate School.

 Doctoral candidates must deliver the final dissertation text to all committee members at least three weeks before the scheduled dissertation defense.
 This allows the committee two weeks to review and evaluate the dissertation.
 The Chair will request that committee members provide substantive feedback, preferably in writing, about the dissertation whether the document is defense-ready.
 If it is not ready, the candidate is given more time to work on it and the defense will be rescheduled.